florianneukirchen/bimsemantic/README.md

 defined in IDS files, and an editor for IDS files is also provided.

 BIM Semantic Viewer is Open Source under GPL 2.
+It has been tested on Windows and Linux.

+> This program has been developed as project in the module "Geoprojektarbeit" at Berliner Hochschule für Technik (BHT)

 ![Screenshot](bimsemantic/doc/screenshot.png)